Anaplastology: History

 In the Battle of the Somme, an estimated 4,000,000 shots were fired, causing 20,000 facial injuries.
 Individuals whose injuries were unable to be treated with plastic surgery or reconstructive surgery techniques available to them at the time were given the option of wearing customized pieces to restore the natural appearance of their face.
 These pieces were crafted by sculptors.
 A notable sculptor who created prosthetic pieces for victims of war was Anna Coleman Ladd, a member of the Red Cross who made casts of her patients' faces and then, by hand, would create pieces out of galvanized copper, tin foil, and human hair for them to wear.
 Ladd's pieces were secured with bands around the head, which were often concealed by false eyeglasses.

 World War I caused exponential growth and organization for the fields of Anaplastology, plastic surgery, and surgical anesthesia.
 Due to the invention of trench warfare, artillery, machine guns, and gas attacks, facial injuries were seen on a scale never experienced before.
 But, the field of plastic surgery was just beginning to emerge.
 Most techniques focused on saving the patient, not ensuring quality of life if they lived.
 Many soldiers felt that the contributions of Ladd and other early anaplastologists were the best choice, allowing them to reintegrate back into society with less "stopping and staring" from other civilians.

-In 1980 Walter G. Spohn and a group of like-minded colleagues found the American Anaplastology Association (AAA) at Stanford University, in Palo Alto, California.
+In 1980 Walter G. Spohn and a group of like-minded colleagues founded the American Anaplastology Association (AAA) at Stanford University, in Palo Alto, California.